dmerejkowsky/kata-git/README.md

 *Goal: learn how to share a branch across the same team*

+Make sure Alice and Bob both have cloned the repo

 * Alice: add your name to the THANKS
 * Alice: make a commit with the message "Add Alice to THANKS file"
 * Alice: push the commit to the main branch